Don Creech

-Don Creech (born October 30, 1948 in New York) is an American actor who has appeared in many television shows.
+Don Creech is an American actor who has appeared in many television shows.

+Career

 He is mainly known for playing Mr. Sweeney, the science teacher in Ned's Declassified School Survival Guide and the snake oil merchant Nigel West Dickens in the 2010 video game Red Dead Redemption.

 He played in Barefoot in the Park by Neil Simon, starring Gail Rich.

-He has served in the U.S. Marine Corps.